Oliver-Leete/Configs/README.md

 OK, so I'm a massive fan of the next/last operators provided by the targets extension.
 Only problem is that they don't work with every text object.
-I've started to make some bindings for that will fill in the gaps, so far I've got this to add target mappings for treesitter text objects:
+I've started to make some bindings for that will fill in the gaps, so far I've got this to add target mappings for Treesitter text objects:

 ```lua
 function _G.ts_target(count, object)